- Season & Tickets

 Dotun Ayobade is a PhD student in the Performance at Public Practice (PPP) program and his research centers on the contribution and responses of Fela Kuti’s Afrobeat performance to society and politics in Nigeria particularly between the 1970s and 90s.
 Therefore, his research borders around the intersections between Afrobeat music, Yoruba epistemology and political activism in Nigeria.
 Dotun is a Nigerian poet and playwright whose artistic interests are in the exploration of Yoruba indigenous performance aesthetics in addressing socio-political issues in contemporary Africa.
 He has written an anthology of unpublished poems and two plays, Ijapa and Shrouds in the Womb, both of which attempt to reimagine Yoruba mythologies and folklore in contemporary socio-political contexts.
 Dotun recently presented a paper titled “Poor Performances: Poverty and Survival in the Performances of Nigerian Standup Comedians” at the 2012 edition of The Toyin Falola Annual International Conference on Africa and the African Diaspora.

-Scott Blackshire is a second year PhD student in the Performance as Public Practice program at The University of Texas at Austin, College of Fine Arts, and currently serves as Co-Chair of the Engaging Research Committee for the 2013 Cohen New Works Festival.
+Scott Blackshire is a second year PhD student in the Performance as Public Practice program at The University of Texas at Austin, College of Fine Arts, and recently served as Co-Chair of the Engaging Research Committee for the 2013 Cohen New Works Festival.

 His work examines the reality of artists’ lives, specifically as they emerge from academic programs into their post-baccalaureate creative community of choice.
 The way in which communities support artists – and allocate funds accordingly - is also important in order to capture maximum support from private and community–based sources, foundations, individual patrons, and corporate underwriters for emerging and established artists.
 Experiences and perspectives from the performing, professional, and non-profit worlds will support exploration of the identity of emerging artists.
 It will also enable consideration of what might be done to better prepare all types of artists to fully engage in their artistic endeavors.
 In short, prepare emerging artists to flourish in communities ready to welcome and support them.